Logan-Fouts/Thesis/Developing The Idea/Project Idea.md

 ## Semantic Near-Duplicate Image Detection Using Deep Learning And Bimodal Fusion
 ----
+It seems most are concerned not with getting the highest accuracy, but in efficiency in computation, storage, and retrieval.

+> [!NOTE] Research Gap
+> The fact that we aim for highest accuracy and not highest efficiency could be part of out gap.
+>
+> Also, we are using models to get a deeper understanding of semantics as well as combining them with low level features.

 ### Hypothesis
 Using deep learning models together with Multi-Modal Fusion techniques we can increase upon the accuracy of current techniques such as min-hash, PCA, and etc.
 ### Define Near Duplicate Images